 For large roasts, dry and moist cakes, bakes and gratins.
-It can also act as a splashguard if you are grilling meat directly on the wire rack.
-To do this, insert the universal pan at level 1.
+It can also act as a splash guard if you are grilling meat directly on the wire rack.
+To do this, slide the universal pan in at level 1.

-Insert the universal pan into the oven with the tapered edge facing the oven door.
+- Insert the universal pan into the cooking compartment with the indentation facing the rear. - Slide the universal pan into the oven with the sloping edge facing the cooking compartment door.

-Special accessories
+Optional accessories

-You can purchase special accessories from the after-sales service or specialist retailers.
+You can purchase optional accessories from the after-sales service or specialist retailers.
 You will find a comprehensive range of products for your oven in our brochures and on the Internet.
-The availability of special accessories and whether it is possible to order them online may vary depending on your country.
-Please see the sales brochures for more details.
+The availability of optional accessories and the option for ordering these online varies from country to country.
+Please check the sales brochures.

-Special accessories HZ number Use Enamel baking HZ86B000 For cakes and biscuits. tray Slide the baking tray as far as possible into the oven with the tapered edge facing the oven door.
-Glass pan HZ86G000 For large roasts, moist cakes, bakes and gratins.
-This can act as a splash guard if you are grilling meat directly on the wire rack.
-For this, slide the wire rack in the oven at level 1.
-The glass pan can also be used as a dish when using the oven in microwave mode.
-Glass roasting dish HZ915001 For pot roasts and bakes that you prepare in the oven.
+Optional acces- sories HZ number Use Enamel baking HZ86B000 For cakes and biscuits. tray Slide the baking tray as far as possible into the oven, with the tapered edge facing towards the appliance door.
+Glass roasting dish HZ915001 For stews and bakes that you prepare in the oven.
 It is particularly suitable for the automatic programmes.